Intel shares tumble after new CEO pledges to stick with chip manufacturing

 Intel’s quarterly results, released before the market closed on Thursday, initially sent the shares higher.
 A hacker accessed sensitive information from Intel’s website, prompting the company to report the numbers earlier than planned.

-Intel sees strong demand for laptops through the first half of the year, Chief Financial Officer George Davis said in an interview.
+Intel expects strong demand for laptops through the first half of the year, chief financial officer George Davis said in an interview.
 Earnings in the second part of the year will partly depend on whether corporations increase spending on new hardware, he added.

 “The question is will we see support from enterprise,” he said.
 “They’ve been very quiet.”